chris--young/Slacker/README.md

     },

     execute: function(data, callback) {
-      callback(data.text.replace(this.trigger, ''))
+      callback(data.text.split('\"')[1])
     }
   }

   bot.addAction(action)
   ````

+#### Name

+  The `name` attribute defines your action.
+It is used by the __help__ and __list__ actions inform users about your action. `name` attributes must be unique; Slacker will ignore actions if their `name' has already been defined by another actions.
+This attribute is required on all actions.

 #### Trigger

-  Your action's `trigger` attribute defines when it will be exectued.
-If a Slack user activates your bot with the `trigger` keyword in his message text Slacker will perform your action. `trigger` attributes should be unique; Slacker will ignore actions if their `trigger` attributes have already been defined by another action.
+  Your action's `trigger` attribute is a regular expression which defines when it will be exectued.
+If a Slack user activates your bot and his message text matches your action's `trigger` then Slacker will perform your action. `trigger` attributes should be unique; Slacker will ignore actions if their `trigger` attributes have already been defined by another action.
 This attribute is required on all actions.

 #### Description